steenlysgaard/texase/README.md

 # texase

 > Texase is a TUI[^1] for [ASE](https://wiki.fysik.dtu.dk/ase/) databases.
-It allows you to quickly get an overview and navigate an ASE database.
+It allows you to quickly get an overview, navigate and manipulate an ASE database.

 [^1]: Textual User Interface (Also known as a Terminal/Text User Interface)